Call for Nominations:

 - A completed nomination form (by nominator and nominee) showing membership of an appropriate professional association.

 - Nominee’s current Curriculum Vitae (CV).
 (Attachment – maximum length: 2x A 4 pages Font size 11

 - Nominator reference, which indicates the way the nominee displays exemplary professional knowledge, practice, and attributes. (no more 500 words per criteria)

 - Nominee statement, addressing the selection criteria (no more than 500 words per criterion)A series of appendix documents (no more than 5) which demonstrates achievements and contributions in science education and/or innovative science programs conducted by the nominee.
 (PDFs – 10 Mb maximum total size)

 - participate in judging the next year’s Winifred Curtis Award.

-Email: Ann Burke, Awards Coordinator, Science Teachers Association of Tasmania (STAT), Inc.
+Email: Jenny Dudgeon, Awards Coordinator, Science Teachers Association of Tasmania (STAT), Inc.

-The Medal, Certificate and prize-money of $1000, sponsored by STAT and the Faculty of Science, Engineering & Technology UTAS will be awarded at the 2021 TSTS Presentation in November.
+The Medal, Certificate and prize-money of $1000, sponsored by STAT and the Faculty of Science, Engineering & Technology UTAS will be awarded at the 2022 CONSTAT Dinner.